arthur100500/LadaEngine/README.md

 ![image](https://media.discordapp.net/attachments/952637214574141540/994476470036611122/IMG20220501143811_01.jpg?width=507&height=676)

 # LadaEngine
-Lada Engine os a small library that allows basic game creation.
+Lada Engine is a small library that allows basic game creation.
 It works with OpenGL via OpenTK 4 library.

 # Usefulness
 The project is hardly useful, it is easier and better to learn other libs.
-But I did this library with love so there will always be one user (me) to enjoy it.
+But I did this library with love, so there will always be one user (me) to enjoy it.

 # Examples
 There are `Pong` and `MovingImage` examples, I am too bored to do more